singh-man/books/crackingTheCoding/16_moderate.md

 ```
 Both implementations are O(WH), whereWis the  width of the  matrix  and  His the  height.

 > Note:  Many people say "O(N)" or "O(N²)'; as though Nhas some inherent meaning.
 It doesn't.
 Suppose this were  a square matrix.
-You could describe the  runtime as 0(N) or 0(N²).
+You could describe the  runtime as O(N) or O(N²).
 Both are correct, depending on what you mean by N. The runtime is O(N²), where N is the length of one side.
-Or, if N is the  number of cells, it is 0(N).
+Or, if N is the  number of cells, it is O(N).
 Be careful  by what you mean by N. In fact, it might be safer to just  not  use  Nat all when there's any ambiguity as to what it could mean.

-Some people will miscompute the runtime to be 0(N4), reasoning that the computeSize method could take as long as O(N²) time and you might call it as much as O(N²) times (and apparently assuming an NxN matrix, too).
+Some people will miscompute the runtime to be O(N⁴), reasoning that the computeSize method could take as long as O(N²) time and you might call it as much as O(N²) times (and apparently assuming an NxN matrix, too).
 While those are both basically correct statements, you can't just multiply them together.
 That's because as a single call to computeSize gets more expensive, the number of times it is called goes down.

 For example, suppose the very first call to computeSize goes through the entire matrix.
 That might take
 O(N²) time, but then we never call computeSize again.